MaterializeInc/materialize/doc/developer/cloudtest.md

 In at least one case, a VPN (mullvad) was interfering with DNS resolution.
 Try de-activating your VPN and then tear down and restart your testing cluster to see if that helps.

+## botocore.exceptions.ClientError: An error occurred (AccessDenied) when calling the CreateMultipartUpload operation: Access Denied

+If tests are failing almost immediately while trying to upload a file to S3, it may be a bug in our debuginfo upload logic.
+You can _**unset**_ all your AWS credentials to work around this.

+## Failure joining worker nodes

+If `./setup` fails during the `Joining worker nodes` step and spams 404 error messages, the kubelet has likely died on at least one node.
+You can troubleshoot this by adding `--retain` to the `kind create cluster` command in `setup`, and then `docker exec -it "$node" bash` to access the node.
+From there you can access the kubelet logs with `journalctl -xeu kubelet`.

+Some common issues are listed at https://kind.sigs.k8s.io/docs/user/known-issues .
+We launch many nodes, so it is likely to be the inotify limits.